top of page

 Plus $10 materials fee paid directly to instructor.

-This creative collage, word, painting project is based on the book, The Kitchen Madonna, by Rumor Golden.
+This creative collage, word, painting project is based on the book, The Kitchen Madonna, by Rumor Godden.
 We will explore the book together and then we will create our own kitchen Madonna's to bless our own kitchens.
 Each Madonna will be a unique expression of our own spirituality, culture, cooking and home life.
 The process will be as meaningful as the final art piece.

 Quiet Days in Advent